Structural thermokinetic modelling: Mathematical derivations

-\paragraph{Response cofficients for stationary concentrations and fluxes} The unscaled second-order response coefficients between general parameters $u_{l}$ and $u_{j}$ and state variables $y$ (stationary concentrations and fluxes) read (as in Eq.~(\ref{eq:responsetensors}) and using Einstein's sum convention):
+\myparagraph{\ \\Synergy cofficients for stationary concentrations and fluxes} here we derive Eq.~(\ref{eq:calculateRuufinal} for scaled synergy coefficients.
+The unscaled synergy cofficients (second-order response coefficients) between general parameters $u_{l}$ and $u_{j}$ and state variables $y$ (stationary concentrations and fluxes) read (as in Eq.~(\ref{eq:responsetensors}) and using Einstein's sum convention):